 There is no such thing as the ideal weight for a runner.
 Sorry, it just doesn’t work that way.
 Runners are so diverse with so many different body types and builds that even the ideal weight for a certain frame isn’t relevant.
 But there is a very real relationship between a runner’s body weight and his/her ability to run and race well.

-Any extra weight you carry works against you.
+Any extra weight you carry works against you, there is a reason why some runners opt to get a liposuction NYC in order to become better at running.
 It may seem obvious, but the more you weigh, the more difficult it is to run.
 Which means bigger, heavier runners have to work harder (and are usually slower) than their much lighter friends.

 Making matters worse, heavier runners contact the ground harder with greater forced and are more prone to injuries.
 A 200-pound man will hit the ground with much more force than a 150-pounder.
 Extra weight also forces the heart to work harder than a leaner, runner’s heart.
 Also, a heavier runner has a tougher time running in during the Texas summer heat than a smaller runner does.
 Body fat works as an insulator, trapping in heat, making it harder to run.

 So the deck is definitely stacked against the bigger, heavier runner.
 Thus, it only makes sense that if you are carrying a few extra pounds and you want to improve as a runner, the quickest way to get faster is to lose some weight.

 Easier said than done, but weight loss is one of the primary reasons why people start a running or walking program in the first place.
 And running is one of the most efficient forms of exercise to burn fat and lost weight quickly, but of course, for those of you who want to lose weight in a fast way, things like a mummy makeover sydney can be perfect.